dumischbaenger/JavaADKerberosLdap/README.md

 # JavaADKerberosLdap

-This sample application authenticates against AD Kerberos and querries the LDAP directory.
+This sample application authenticates against AD Kerberos and querries the AD LDAP directory.